mitreb/audio-panel/README.md

 ## 🚢 Deployment

-This project is deployed on Google Cloud Platform (GCP).
-GitHub Actions automatically deploy frontend and backend separately to GCP Cloud Run when changes are pushed to the `main` branch.
+This project is deployment-ready.
+GitHub Actions provide automated CI/CD, enabling both the frontend and backend to be deployed to GCP Cloud Run on every push to the `main` branch.

 The deployment workflows are located in `.github/workflows/`: